 Excerpts above are from “The Canucks’ Cup run, like war, has brought us together” by Lee Bacchus and “Spectacular Vancouver conquers itself” by Tristan Markle.
-Also see The Stanley Cup riot shames Vancouver by Matthew Good in The Guardian, Please Stop Saying You’re the ‘Real’ Vancouver by Professor Jon Beasley-Murray in The Tyee; The myths of Vancouver’s superiority do the city a disservice by Dave Bidini in the National Post; Busting myths of Vancouver’s destructive Stanley Cup riot and The sad, painful truth about the rioters’ true identities by Gary Mason in the Globe and Mail, Dear Hooligans by Morgan Brayton, and other commentaries from Politics ReSpun and here.
-Great piece on the growing culture of citizen surveillance here.
-And on the other side, I disagree with this and most other media reports which seem to share in the collective denial that this is widespread and has anything to do with hockey.
+Also see The Stanley Cup riot shames Vancouver by Matthew Good in The Guardian, Please Stop Saying You’re the ‘Real’ Vancouver by Professor Jon Beasley-Murray in The Tyee; The myths of Vancouver’s superiority do the city a disservice by Dave Bidini in the National Post; Busting myths of Vancouver’s destructive Stanley Cup riot and The sad, painful truth about the rioters’ true identities by Gary Mason in the Globe and Mail, Dear Hooligans by Morgan Brayton, On Riots & Anarchists: the Media’s Reactionary Propaganda at Politics Respun, and Vancouver Burns after the Stanley Cup by Skot Nelson.
+And on the other side, I disagree with most media reports all of which seem to share in the collective denial that this hockey fan behaviour is more widespread than “a handful” and has anything to do with hockey.

-I live blocks from the brute architectural atrocity that is Rogers Arena.
-It wears an enormous corporate banner declaring that “We are all Canucks.”
+I live blocks from the brute architectural atrocity that is Rogers Arena, which sports an enormous corporate banner declaring that “We are all Canucks.”
 The thing is, we are not all “Canucks,” and I’m irritated every time I go past the stadium.
-For some of us hockey is just a blood-sport corporate franchise that whips people into a frenzy without outlet and that does nothing real for community.
+For some of us, hockey is just a blood-sport corporate franchise that whips people into a frenzy without outlet and that does nothing real for community.
 Meanwhile it saps community energy from everything else, for months on end, including and especially all those things that don’t end in riots.
 (Like music, arts and culture, for starters.
 Just try to have produced anything non-hockey for an audience in Vancouver these past many months.
-And hockey will probably dominate the key months of next year, too.
+And hockey will probably dominate the key months of next year, too, regardless of a spot in the playoffs.
 The season is far too long, and no one and nothing can compete with the corporate marketing and broadcast budgets involved.)

 On the night of the Stanley Cup final, I went with two friends and a young child to the CBC fan zone.
 We arrived around 5:15, just minutes after the game had started.
 We mainly wanted to witness the phenomenon downtown.
 Even at the very beginning of the game the mood was tense and unpleasant, with lots of drinking and pushiness.
-We walked our bikes past a man covered in blood but sitting quietly next to a police officer, almost as if this were normal.
-My friend took her child home after fifteen minutes, and I left thirty minutes later.
-There was no actual joy I could identify anywhere, very little real creativity, and no sign of what I’d consider a happy carnival atmosphere.
+We walked our bikes past a man covered in blood but sitting quietly next to a police officer as if this were normal.
+My usually unflappable friend took her child home after fifteen minutes, and I left thirty minutes later.
+There was no actual joy I could identify anywhere, very little real sense of fun or creativity in the crowd, and no sign of what I’d consider a happy carnival atmosphere.
 It felt sharp-edged and desperate.
 Everyone knows what happened three hours later.

 Aquilini, the developer who owns the Canucks, should answer for some of this.
 So should the rest of the NHL ownership, with its aggressive advertising and increasing tolerance—or let’s face it, encouragement—of violence in the game.
 I’m really surprised that anyone can honestly believe that the game’s violence doesn’t set an answering tone amongst spectators.